Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 # 6. resource-server-check-permission-by-scp
 This section will demonstrate how to check permissions in a resource server.
 You can get more information from [MS doc about permissions and consent in the Microsoft identity platform].
 You can choose one of the following options to get the sample project.

- - Option 1: Use [06-resource-server-check-permission-by-scp] project directly
+ - Option 1: Use [06-resource-server-check-permission-by-scp] project directly.
  - Option 2: Follow steps in [6.1.
 Create sample project](#61-create-sample-project) to create the sample project.

 ## 6.1.
 Create sample project